aallamaa/desir/README.rst

 #.
 Iterator

-you can use object Counter from Redis as a unique counter across as many process, thread, server you could potentially have providing they can access the same redis instance/cluster.
+you can use object Counter from a Redis class instance as a unique counter across as many process, thread, server you could potentially have providing they can access the same redis instance/cluster.